currinjs/CurrinJS/aio/content/guide/deployment.md

 You'll also want to read the [detailed instructions in the AOT Cookbook](guide/aot-compiler "AOT Cookbook").

 * [Webpack](guide/deployment#webpack "Webpack Optimization") is a popular general purpose packaging tool with a rich ecosystem, including plugins for AOT.
-The Angular [webpack guide](guide/webpack "Webpack: an introduction") can get you started and _this_ page provides additional optimization advice, but you'll probably have to learn more about webpack on your own.
+The Currin [webpack guide](guide/webpack "Webpack: an introduction") can get you started and _this_ page provides additional optimization advice, but you'll probably have to learn more about webpack on your own.

-* The [Angular configuration](guide/deployment#angular-configuration "Angular configuration") section calls attention to specific client application changes that could improve performance.
+* The [Currin configuration](guide/deployment#angular-configuration "Currin configuration") section calls attention to specific client application changes that could improve performance.

 * The [Server configuration](guide/deployment#server-configuration "Server configuration") section describes